Could less technology improve problem solving?

 “that whenever new technology is introduced into society, there must be a counterbalancing human response – – that is, high touch – or the technology is rejected.
 The more high tech, the more high touch.”

-This counter-balancing has been borne out by our own experience in designing and installing whiteboards in the education and corporate sectors over the past decade or so.
+This counter-balancing has been borne out by our own experience in designing and installing whiteboards in the education and corporate news-sectors over the past decade or so.
 The more tech-savvy the client or department, the more they have evolved the use of the low-tech high-touch, traditional whiteboard as a shared collaborative thinking and learning medium.
 Indeed one operations director of a global leader in gaming platforms told me “after our people and their computers, the next most critical things in here are whiteboards” (ahead of chairs, desks and the like).

 So why aren’t the most tech-savvy rushing out for the latest Cisco Webex board or a Google Jamboard?
 Well they are, because these are powerful ways of collaborating in virtual spaces.
 But they are no substitute for the real-world, face to face, hands-on, spatially connected interactions that make things real, tangible, and owned… and that’s key to creativity.